 M1 / M2 · 6–10 years total, 1–3 in management

-Engineering Manager interview prep — what to expect
+Engineering Manager interview prep, what to expect

 6 rounds4–6 weeks8 sample questions$180–220k base

-Engineering Manager interviews diverge sharply from IC tracks.
-The signal shifts from solo technical depth to people leadership, hiring, performance management, and team strategy.
 Expect rounds dedicated to 1:1 simulation, conflict resolution, performance coaching, and team-building.
-Technical rounds remain but become lighter — you're hiring an EM who can read a system design doc, not lead one.
+Technical rounds remain but become lighter, you're hiring an EM who can read a system design doc, not lead one.
 The hiring bar is calibrated against IC4–IC5 technical sense plus genuine management aptitude.

 Personalised version